softreptile/Protocol-Pink/README.md

 ## Proto-Gear

 **Holoforce Armor**
-Layered hardlight armor that grows stronger and more stable under pressure but risks instability if overextended.
+Layered Grid Energy armor that grows stronger and more stable under pressure but risks instability if overextended.

 **Lumen Blade**
-Hardlight sword powered by absorbed damage; blade intensity and instability scale with energy intake.
+Grid Energy sword powered by absorbed damage; blade intensity and instability scale with energy intake.

 **Overload Feedback Systems**
 Allows temporary surge in defensive/offensive capability at the cost of armor fracture and personal vulnerability.